CodeProSpecialist/Billionaires-Crypto-Trading-Robot-2025/README.md

 python3 2025-coin-trading-bot.py
 ```

 **Note**: Ensure the bot script is saved as `2025-coin-trading-bot.py`.
-Monitor logs in `crypto_trading_bot.log` for issues.
+Monitor logs in `crypto_trading_bot.log` for issues and the console dashboard for status.
 This setup is for educational use; live trading carries significant risks, including the potential to **lose all or part of your investment**, as outlined in the disclaimers.

 To set up CallMeBot for WhatsApp, visit https://www.callmebot.com/ and follow the instructions to get your API key and configure the service.
 Then, use `curl` or Python to send messages via the API.

+This setup is for educational use; live trading carries significant risks, including the potential to **lose all or part of your investment**, as outlined in the disclaimers.

 The bot is not affiliated with or endorsed by Binance.US or CallMeBot.
 Always test in a simulation environment (e.g., Binance.US testnet) before deploying with real funds.